Skip to content

 Follow these steps:

-1. Download the 'install-tl.zip' compressed folder, there is a copy here at Exeter.
+1. Download the 'install-tl.zip' compressed folder.
+For convenience, there is a copy

-5. Download the dictionary files en_GB.dic and en_GB.aff, there are copies here at Exeter.
+6. Download the dictionary files en_GB.dic and en_GB.aff.
+For convenience there are copies in a zipped directory here:

 Octave